 VOC’s: Because of the materials used in its manufacture, vinyl will sometimes emit various levels of Volatile Organic Chemicals, or VOC’s into the air for a period after initial installation.
 These toxic substances are harmful to the air quality of the immediate environment and can cause respiratory problems over time.

-The level of VOC’s released will be determined by the quality of the material, and the amount of time that has passed since installation.
-You can offset these effects for the most part by making sure that you purchase from a qualified material source, and then make sure that space is well ventilated for several days, or even weeks after the installation.
+The level of VOC’s released will be determined by the quality of the material and the amount of time that has passed since installation.
+You can offset these effects for the most part by making sure that you purchase from a qualified material source, and then make sure that space is well ventilated for several days or even weeks after the installation.

-Durability: If properly installed and cared for, an installation of vinyl flooring can last for 10-20 years, far longer than most carpet and other soft surface solutions.
+Durability: If properly installed and cared for, installation of vinyl flooring can last for 10-20 years, far longer than most carpet and other soft surface solutions.
 This saves on the waste and environmental impact of removing, disposing of, and replacing your floors for decades at a time.

 At the same time, vinyl floors cannot be refinished.
-That means that once the material has been damaged, it need to be removed and replaced.
+That means that once the material has been damaged, it needs to be removed and replaced.
 With tile floors, this is a relatively easy process, and single tiles can be removed without much effort or mess.
-However with a sheet, the only way to repair the floor will be to remove a section of it.
+However, with a sheet, the only way to repair the floor will be to remove a section of it.
 Further, once the entire surface of the floor has worn down the material will be useless, and will have to be completely replaced.

-Fire Hazards: If a fire breaks out and the vinyl in your floor catches flame, it will begin to emit noxious fumes which will fill the air with harmful toxins including dioxins.
-This is true whether a large scale fire breaks out, or just a small portion of the floor is burnt by accidentally dropping something.
+Fire hazards: If a fire breaks out and the vinyl in your floor catches flame, it will begin to emit noxious fumes which will fill the air with harmful toxins including dioxins.
+This is true whether a large-scale fire breaks out, or just a small portion of the floor is burnt by accidentally dropping something.

 The End of Vinyl’s Life Cycle

 Waste: The durability of vinyl is a liability when it comes to disposing of this material.
 It is not biodegradable, and when it is sent to a waste facility it generally just sits there, taking up space for years.
-In some cases vinyl materials are able to be used as liners for garbage dumps, allowing them to contain waste materials that might otherwise spill out beyond their defined perimeters.
+In some cases vinyl materials can be used as liners for garbage dumps, allowing them to contain waste materials that might otherwise spill out beyond their defined perimeters.